Danielle9897/grafana-csv-datasource/README.md

-# My Plugin
+# CSV Data Source plugin for Grafana

-This is my plugin.
+This repository exists for experimental purposes only, and is currently not fit for use.